Esoteric meaning of Easter

 (Collected Writings of H. P. Blavatsky, Vol. VIII p173).

 We have now seen that in the process of transmogrifying the allegories of initiation, illumination and liberation taught in the Mystery Schools of Greece and Egypt into historical events, the Church has stripped the story of Easter of much of its inner meaning and distorted the spiritual truths it was intended to convey.
-Why this was done, and by whom, is a subject I may explore in future articles.
+Why this was done, and by whom, is a subject I explore in later articles in this series.
 Meanwhile, in restoring something of the true message of Easter, I hope that I have encouraged you to do your own research to uncover the treasures of Wisdom concealed in the Bible and other sacred texts.

 As I mentioned earlier, the candidate for Initiation was tied (not nailed) to a couch in the form of a tau, or cross.
 He left his body for three days and three nights, during which time his Higher Self communed with the gods and descended into Hades, or the lower, astral world.
 In ancient Egypt, his body was placed in the Sarcophagus in the King's Chamber of the Great Pyramid, and carried during the night of the approaching third day to the entrance of a gallery, where at a certain hour the beams of the rising Sun struck full on the face of the candidate, who awoke to be initiated by the Hierophant.